-During early December, enhanced convection (blue circle) developed near the Philippines, the Maritime continent and the South Pacific Convergence Zone (SPCZ).
-Convection across the Indian Ocean became mixed and suppressed convection (red circle) continued near the Date Line.
-A large area of enhanced convection was evident from the northern Indian Ocean to the SPCZ during late December, while suppressed convection continued near the Date Line.
-A large area of enhanced convection stretching from the Maritime Continent to the SPCZ continued into the beginning of January.
-Suppressed convection developed over the equatorial Indian Ocean.
+During mid-December, enhanced convection (blue circle) developed near the Philippines, the Maritime continent and the South Pacific Convergence Zone (SPCZ).
+Suppressed convection (red circle) continued near the Date Line and to the southeast.
+Enhanced convection continued into the beginning of January from the Maritime Continent to the SPCZ, while suppressed convection developed over the equatorial Indian Ocean.
+During early January, much drier conditions became evident to the north of Australia with suppressed convection persisting across the equatorial Indian Ocean.